calcicodes/labpage/_pages/projects.md

 author_profile: true
 ---

-A non-exhaustive list of things we're working.
+A non-exhaustive list of things we're working on.